-Modern biophysical research requires access to state-of-the-art technologies for determining the structure of macromolecules and their complexes, and for dissecting the thermodynamics and kinetics their interactions.
-To make a number of these techniques routinely available to researchers at UTSW and other local institutions, the Department of Biophysics supports two core facilities.
+Modern biophysical research requires access to state-of-the-art technologies for determining the structure of macromolecules and their complexes, and for dissecting the thermodynamics and kinetics of their interactions.
+To make a number of these techniques routinely available to researchers at UT Southwestern Medical Center and other local institutions, the Department of Biophysics supports three core facilities.

 The purpose of the MBR is to provide ready access to state-of-the-art instrumentation for the biophysical characterization of macromolecules and their interactions.
 We also provide training for the use of the equipment and for the analysis of the resulting data.